Privacy Policy

 5. Use and Disclosure of Personal Information

-• Where required by law (e.g., subpoenas, mandatory reporting).
+• Where required or authorised by law (e.g., subpoenas, mandatory reporting obligations, legislation requiring disclosure).

-• In a medical emergency to assist healthcare professionals
+• In a medical emergency where disclosure is necessary to assist health professionals to provide safe care

-Dear Mind Psychology may engage professional services (e.g., accountants, supervisors, IT support) who may have limited access for administrative and compliance purposes.
-These professionals are bound by confidentiality agreements and strict data protection policies.
+Third-Party Involvement: Dear Mind Psychology may engage professional services (e.g., accountants, supervisors, IT support, practice management support) who may have limited access for administrative and compliance purposes.
+All third-party providers are bound by confidentiality agreements & strict data protection policies.

 7. Data Security and Storage

-We take all reasonable steps to protect your information from unauthorised access, misuse, or disclosure.
+We take all reasonable steps to protect your information from loss, unauthorised access, misuse, or disclosure.

 8. Access and Correction of Personal Information